woot000/media-autobuild_suite/README.md

 - The commands will run in the cloned/unzipped folder unless otherwise stated. (flac_extra.sh would run commands within flac-git)

 To reference the cloned folder itself (`flac-git` `ffmpeg-git`) you can use the variable `${REPO_DIR}`.
-To reference the generated build folder, you would need to use `${REPO_DIR}/build-${bits}` to reference the build-64bit folder for 64 bit builds or build-32bit folder for 32 bit builds.
+To reference the generated build folder, you would need to use `${REPO_DIR}/build-${MSYSTEM}` to reference the build-64bit folder for 64 bit builds or build-32bit folder for 32 bit builds.

-- For some packages, the build folder may be slightly different (`build-shared-${bits}` for shared ffmpeg or `build-light-${bits}` for light build, etc. Try to compile at least once to see what folders are generated or look through the [compile script](build/media-suite_compile.sh))
+- For some packages, the build folder may be slightly different (`build-shared-${MSYSTEM}` for shared ffmpeg or `build-light-${MSYSTEM}` for light build, etc. Try to compile at least once to see what folders are generated or look through the [compile script](build/media-suite_compile.sh))

 If you are building for both 32 and 64-bit, you can gate certain commands using `if [[ $bits = 64bit ]]; then <command>; fi` to only run them when building for 64 bits.\
 Be careful with certain packages due to their unique build process (x265, x264, and some others) so make sure to check the compile script